Once atoms are condensed to form a molecule or a solid,

-- A paper of "Fabrication of all-solid-state battery using epitaxial LiCoO2 thin films" accepted for publication in Journal of Power Sources.
+- "Fabrication of all-solid-state battery using epitaxial LiCoO2 thin films" accepted for publication in Journal of Power Sources.

 - A paper of "Atomic-scale investigations of perovskite oxide heteroepitaxy" accepted for publication in Journal of the Ceramic Society of Japan.

 - A paper of "Impact of Lithium-Ion Ordering on Surface Electronic States of LixCoO2" accepted in Phys.
 Rev. Lett.